tsugitta/dotfiles/README.md

 ## tsugitta's dotfiles

 To just record my dotfiles for me.
-The particular dotfile, such as `.zshrc`, assumes that `powerline` or `rbenv` and so on are already installed; so these dotfiles cannot be used perfectly by itself.
+The particular dotfile, such as `.zshrc`, assumes that `rbenv` or `pyenv` and so on are already installed; so these dotfiles cannot be used perfectly by itself.

 ### Copying dotfiles